The remarkable rebirth of the NI women's team

 "The third thing we did was write a paper saying these players were going to go down south to [play for] the Republic of Ireland because where could they go?
 Their careers couldn't stop after they finished at 18 or 19.

-"There was a precedent [of players switching to the Republic] and it was a concern.
+"There was a precedent [of players switching] and it was a concern.
 So Maura took it to the board.

 "She managed to convince them that night to give us some money to go and play in the Algarve Cup.
 That was in 2004 and that was the resurrection of the Northern Ireland national team."